DOG SAFETY GUIDES

 • Don’t give human medications

-• Don’t force vomiting unless instructed by a vet
+• Don’t force vomiting unless instructed by a vet. seek vet advice first

 • Don’t wait too long “to see if it passes”